 Program overview

 The Associate of Science - Health Sciences program at Langara College is designed to provide students with a comprehensive understanding of public health and its various dimensions.
 This program emphasizes the importance of epidemiology, which serves as the core science of public health.
 Students will explore the causes of health variations within populations and learn to develop effective interventions aimed at reducing health inequities.
-The curriculum integrates knowledge from multiple disciplines, including both arts and sciences, to equip students with the skills necessary to communicate scientific research effectively to the public.
+The curriculum integrates knowledge from both arts and sciences, ensuring that graduates are well-equipped to communicate scientific research in an accessible manner.
+This program serves as a solid foundation for entry-level positions in health agencies or for further studies in health sciences.

-• Multidisciplinary approach, incorporating subjects from both the arts and sciences.
+• Multidisciplinary approach incorporating both arts and sciences.

-• Opportunity to pursue either an Arts or Science stream.
+• Options to pursue either an Arts or Science stream.

-• Pathways to further education, including seamless transfer to third-year studies at Simon Fraser University or the University of Victoria.
+• Pathways for further education at institutions like Simon Fraser University and the University of Victoria.

 Featured Experiences

-The Associate of Science - Health Sciences program offers several unique experiences that enhance learning and practical application:
+The Associate of Science - Health Sciences program offers a variety of unique experiences that enhance learning and professional development:

-• Hands-on learning opportunities through various projects and community engagement.
+• Hands-on learning opportunities through community engagement and public health initiatives.

-• Focus on real-world public health issues, including addiction, ecohealth, and social justice.
+• Access to a diverse range of topics, including addiction, ecohealth, gender, and social justice.

-• Development of strong communication skills to effectively convey health information to diverse audiences.
+• Development of excellent communication skills to effectively convey health information to the public.

 Career Options